finnishmiko/Cheat_Sheets/Azure.md

    `git push azure master`

 - You will be prompted for the username and password created earlier.
+- If you want to push other branch than master:
+  `git push azure master:dev`

 6. Visit your app at `webappname.azurewebsites.net`